ConversationalComponents/docs/docs/tutorials/wp_cocobot.md

 When you're ready, choose Bots Studio from the drawer, and click ADD to create a new bot.

-_Everything in Coco bots is made of components.
-The component for making a bot is called a Glue component - it glues other components together_

 ![](./screenshots/wp_cocobot/bots-studio-empty-with-text.jpg)

 Now we have the most basic glue possible - just a single node (_that's what we call components when they're in glue_).
 By default it points to a component called namer - a component for getting and verifying a user's name.

+!!!note "Pro Tip"
+    Everything in Coco bots is made of components.
+The component for making a bot is called a Glue component - it glues other components together.
+Since a glue is also a component, you can use glue components as nodes in a glue!

 ![](./screenshots/wp_cocobot/bots-studio-elements-explained.jpg)